 Companies today know that hybrid work and letting employees choose where to work is the key to employee satisfaction and productivity.
-In fact, more than a third of employees feel so strongly about hybrid/remote work that they said they’d quit on the spot if the ability to work from home was taken away - and 62% said they’d take a pay cut of 10% or more.
+In fact, 40% of employees feel so strongly about hybrid/remote work that they said they’d look for a new job if the ability to work from home was taken away - and nearly one in five (19%) said they’d take a pay cut of 10% or more

-Yet, over the past four years, only a third of companies have upgraded their video conferencing technology to meet the needs of their hybrid workforce.
+Yet, over the past year, only a quarter of companies have upgraded their video conferencing technology to meet the needs of their hybrid workforce.
 This post explores what a hybrid team is and how to best manage and support them.

 What is a hybrid team?